uidaholib/main-web-redesign_draft/content/special-collections/policies.md

 - Sexually explicit images
 - Images depicting gore, violence, or other graphic or offensive content

-Due to the vast amount of material we hold, we will not be able to flag all offensive content in our collections.
-If you find something that you think should be flagged or changed, please contact us at <libspec@uidaho.edu> and we will review the material and address it according to our policy.
+Due to the vast amount of material held by this repository, not all offensive content can be flagged in advance of patron usage.
+If a patron believes something should be flagged or changed, they may contact <libspec@uidaho.edu> for review.

 ### Non-Discriminatory Language

 We recognize a difference between creator-supplied and archivist-supplied language.
 We do not edit language used by a creator in order to maintain an accurate representation of the historical materials and the voices they represent.
 However, we do edit offensive and discriminatory language used by past archivists when describing materials.
 To make this distinction clear, we work to include contextual information in our finding aids and digital collections explaining when such language is creator-supplied versus archivist-supplied.

-When we edit archivist-supplied language, these changes are noted in the "Processing Note" of the finding aid or on a digital collection’s home page.
+When we edit archivist-supplied language, these changes are noted in the "Processing Note" of the finding aid or on a digital collection's home page.
 These notes serve two purposes:

 - to document the history of that individual finding aid or digital collection
 - to document the broader history of archival descriptive practices and how they may have changed over time

 ### Current Descriptive Practices

-We work to describe newly processed collections using inclusive and non-discriminatory language.
-We have adopted many suggestions set forth in [*Archives for Black Lives in Philadelphia: Anti-Racist Description Resources*](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf) and [*Protocols for Native American Archival Materials*](https://www2.archivists.org/groups/native-american-archives-section/protocols-for-native-american-archival-materials-information-and-resources-page) to ensure we limit the use of terms and descriptions that may be offensive.
-Suggestions we have adopted include, but are not limited to:
+Following current descriptive best practices, newly processed collections should use inclusive and non-discriminatory language.
+The following priorities have been set by Special Collections and Archives, informed by the work of peers in the industry.

-- Using active language to "embed responsibility" in our archival descriptions
+- Using active language to "embed responsibility" in our archival descriptions.
-- Prioritizing the "humanity of an individual before their identity/ies"
+- Prioritizing the "humanity of an individual before their identity/ies".
-- Describing records to support usability by all information-seekers, not just academic researchers
+- Describing records to support usability by all information-seekers, not just academic researchers.
-- Respecting and upholding any restrictions to materials made by a community, especially those that "describe and represent esoteric, ceremonial or religious knowledge" important to the community
+- Respecting and upholding any restrictions to materials made by a community, especially those that "describe and represent esoteric, ceremonial or religious knowledge" important to the community.
-- Adding notices of offensive content or dissenting perspectives in descriptions such as "The [tribal name] finds information in this work inaccurate or disrespectful" as applicable
+- Adding notices of offensive content or dissenting perspectives in descriptions such as "The [tribal name] finds information in this work inaccurate or disrespectful" as applicable.

-If you have questions about this policy please contact <libspec@uidaho.edu> or (208) 885-0845.
+If you have questions about this policy, please contact <libspec@uidaho.edu>.